Brave, the false sensation of privacy - Nonsense article debunked with actual facts

 - Other than Pocket it is art of the core and secure, Pocket started as extension.

 Safe-Browsing is practical a part of every Browser, even in Firefox, Vivaldi and Edge has some sort of Safe-Brosing mechanism.
-This is, as you guessed it right to protect the average user.
+This is, as you guessed it right designed to protect the average user against potential dangerous downloads and websites in the first place.

 The baseless claim that this would result in making you more unsafe is unproven.
 He talks of the hash controversy, which only applies to Edge and Chrome vanilla.
 Not Brave because Brave and Firefox handle things a bit different here due to privacy concerns, Brave proxy the connection, so nothing can be seen by Google.
 Or just check the source code, if you accusse someone, work on the source code and not about what you wrongfully speculate and guess.